 Dr. Tom Hyland Robertson, RYT200, has been practicing yoga for more than 16 years, and particularly enjoys the physical challenges of the asanas (poses).
 His extensive clinical study of anatomy and physiology lends a unique flavor to his classes, which often focus on progressively building strength and balance.
 Dr. Robertson has suffered from serious back injuries in the past, including degenerative and herniated lumbar discs, and he’s reversed the damage from these problems with regular yoga and meditation practice (chiropractic treatment and pilates, too).
 With his wife Laurie, he opened Whole Chiropractic in 2007 to bring effective, safe, alternative healing to the Odenton/Ft.
 Meade/West Anne Arundel communities.

-Sharon came to yoga in 2009 as a busy mother of young children looking to increase her strength and flexibility.
+Sharon came to yoga in 2009 as a busy mother looking to increase her strength and flexibility.
 She quickly found that the practice benefited much more than her body and began to explore meditation and pranayama to deepen her practice.
-She began teaching yoga to children using her skills as a pediatric speech language therapist to guide children in mind-body practices to support self-regulation through art, story, and movement.
-In 2016, she completed her 200 hour training at Loka Studios in San Antonio, Texas.
+She began teaching yoga to children, using her skills as a pediatric speech language therapist to guide children in mind-body practices to support self-regulation through art, story, and movement.
+In 2016, she completed a 200-hour training at Loka Studios in San Antonio.
 Sharon believes that yoga is for everyone and enjoys teaching students of all ages and abilities.